google/WebFundamentals/src/content/en/fundamentals/media/manipulating/applications.md

 _Bitrate_ is the maximum number of bits used to encode one second of a stream.
-The more bits used to encode a second of stream, the higher the potential ßdetail and fidelity.
+The more bits used to encode a second of stream, the higher the potential detail and fidelity.

-_Resolution_ is the amount of information in a single frame of video given as the number of logical pixels in each dimension.
+_Resolution_ is the amount of information in a single frame of video, given as the number of logical pixels in each dimension.
 For example, a resolution of 1920 by 1080 works out to 1080 stacked horizontal lines, each of which is one logical pixel high and 1920 logical pixels wide.
 This resolution is frequently